Skip to Content

 For more ideas for your house, check out all our for the home posts.

-We’ve been spending a lot of time at home this year, as have a lot of other people.
-But, I keep saying, “We pay our mortgage every month; we’re just getting our money’s worth.”
+We spend a lot of time at home, sitting on our porch.
+But, we always say, “We pay our mortgage every month; we’re just getting our money’s worth.”

-We’ve done a lot of frugal upgrades to our home since the spring, and it really has made a difference.
+We’ve done a lot of frugal upgrades outside, and those small details really go a long way.

-Most people think about enhancing their curb appeal when they’re getting ready to sell their homes.
-Don’t make your home perfect for the next owner.
+Most people think about enhancing their home’s curb appeal when they’re getting ready to sell because makes your home look better and increases your home’s value.
+But, don’t make your home perfect for potential buyers.
 Make it perfect for you.

 How To Frugally Enhance Your Curb Appeal